 The only guys who enjoy Valentine’s Day are looking to get Fifty Shades of Laid.
 Most guys detest Valentine’s Day.
 Roses can jump to $100 a dozen in some areas, and giving the obligatory heart of chocolates is cliché and considered cheap.
 When your love says she doesn’t want anything for Valentine's Day, you guys best know that you had better show up with something, and you had better hope your sweetheart did not see that damn Lexus commercial.

 The legend says St. Valentine died by execution and I am certain the truth is that it wasn’t just an act of revenge for his womanizing.
-Once Valentine started giving out the gifts, the little fornicator was doomed; all of the other men knew women would expect gifts forever.
-If Val had only just discreetly jumped from bed to bed, he would have been allowed to die naturally with a big grin on his face, a very worn out but happy old man.
-Nope, he just had to start handing out his flowery business cards; "Roses are red, violets are blue, while you husban' be away, I'm a humpin' on you."
-The horny little proto-hillbilly bastard got what was coming to him; the way I heard it, that short, fat, bald, incontinent hit man named Cupid was hired to put an arrow through Valentine’s cheatin’ heart.
+Once Valentine started giving out the gifts, the little fornicator was doomed; his demise was a futile preemptive attempt to end the madness; all of the other men knew that if Val's antics caught on, women would expect gifts forever.
+If Val had only jumped discreetly from bed to bed he would have been allowed to die naturally with a big grin on his face, a very worn out but happy old man.
+Nope, he just had to start handing out his flowery business cards; "Roses are red, violets are blue, while you husban' be away, I'm a be humpin' on you."
+The horny little proto-hillbilly bastard got what was coming to him; the way I heard it, that short, fat, bald, incontinent hit man named Cupid was commissioned to put an arrow through Valentine’s cheatin’ heart.

 We now need to find out if the fool who started the "Sweetest Day" nonsense is still around, and if he is, we need to paint everything below his waist with honey and stake it to a Texas anthill.